Simplified Template Cross Sections -- Stage 1.1 and 1.2: Bin Definitions

 \item Exactly the same binning as for \framebox{$q\bar{q}\to ZH$} is now used for \framebox{$gg\to ZH$}.
 This allows for a more consistent merging of individual bins across the two subprocesses, which at present are hard to separate experimentally.
 In addition, it facilitates a better treatment of the sizeable theory uncertainties for $gg\to ZH$. \end{itemize}

 \item As in stage 1.0, the \framebox{$150\GeV <p_T^V< 250\GeV$} bin is split explicitly into \framebox{$0$-jet} and \framebox{$\geq 1$-jet} bins.
-Stage 1.1 now also adds $0$-jet, $1$-jet, $\geq 2$-jet subbins in all $p_T^V$ bins to allow for a more fine-grained estimate of theory uncertainties.
+Stage 1.1 and 1.2 now also add $0$-jet, $1$-jet, $\geq 2$-jet sub-bins in all $p_T^V$ bins to allow for a more fine-grained estimate of theory uncertainties.

 \end{itemize}